calcitem/Fairy-Stockfish/README.md

 Notes:

-1) the NNUE evaluation depends on the Stockfish binary and the network parameter file (see the EvalFile UCI option).
-Not every parameter file is compatible with a given Stockfish binary, but the default value of the EvalFile UCI option is the name of a network that is guaranteed to be compatible with that binary.
+1) the NNUE evaluation depends on the Sanmill binary and the network parameter file (see the EvalFile UCI option).
+Not every parameter file is compatible with a given Sanmill binary, but the default value of the EvalFile UCI option is the name of a network that is guaranteed to be compatible with that binary.

 2) to use the NNUE evaluation, the additional data file with neural network parameters